Best Flowering Herbs For the Modern Herb Garden

 Other Tips:

-- As with many flowering herbs, deadheading spent flowers (pinching them off) encourages heavy blooming throughout the season and discourages self seeding.
+• As with many flowering herb plants, deadheading spent flowers (pinching them off) encourages heavy blooming throughout the season and discourages self seeding.

 Uses: Edible blossoms, healing petals, pollinator friendly herb, companion herb plant, herb for tea, salve, culinary garnish, floral bouquet